 - For more details about the application process, please visit the Application Process Page

 The Stockton University Master of Science of Occupational Therapy Program is a two and one-half year entry-level professional program.
 It includes four semesters of course work, one short summer session, and two three-month Level II fieldwork rotations that must be completed within the 24 months following the completion of the academic work to comply with New Jersey licensure regulation.

 No, the MSOT program is a full-time, on site program.
 Classes occur during the week.
-Most days' students are in class from 8:30-5:00 with a break for lunch.
-Fieldwork training is full-time for two, twelve week assignments, and the schedule is dependent upon the fieldwork training site which the student is assigned.
-There also may be some occasional evening or weekend group work to complete.
+Most days students are in class from 8:30-5:30 with a break for lunch.

 To matriculate into the MSOT program, you must already have a Bachelor's degree.
 However, students may apply in the final semesters before receiving a Bachelor's degree.